fireundubh/playwithfire/unity/patchwork-design-patterns.md

 ### Methods

-When you need to modify a method.
+When you need to modify a method:

 ```csharp
 [ModifiesMember("SomeMethod")]